Impact of Coronavirus on Business

 Foreign media compare the new coronavirus primarily with the severe acute respiratory syndrome, or SARS, whose epidemic claimed hundreds of lives in Asia and many in North America in the early 2000s.
 According to one estimate provided by the BBC, the virus cost the global economy recorded approximately $ 40 billion and it slowed global GDP growth by 1% approximately.
 Nevertheless, the epidemic was localized, and since 2004, not a single case of SARS has been recorded in the world.

 Revenue for 400 Companies decreased

 The epidemic may adversely affect profit in the first quarter.
-This was announced in several hundred companies around the world, including Apple, Nike, LVMH and McDonald’s
+This was announced by several hundred companies around the world, including Apple, Nike, LVMH, and McDonald’s

 Thus, 421 companies in their income statements for the first quarter of this year indicated that the rapidly spreading coronavirus in China could adversely affect financial results worldwide.
 Of these, 394 are based in the United States.

 Most of all, the negative impact of coronavirus on business (damaging the local and international brands) was reported by Yum China Corporation, which is the largest fast-food restaurant chain in China.
 Under its management, there are restaurants of different brands such as KFC, Pizza Hut, and Taco Bell.